|Max Headroom||open||Bridge Clearance||N/A|

 New Thinking.
 Beneteau rethought the bowrider concept with a strict emphasis on practical features for everyday boating -- like the spacious cockpit and bow, generous storage, large sun pads both fore and aft that give the boat utility.
 Options such as a marine toilet, electric anchor windlass and a full bow-to-stern sun shade system allow individual owners to match amenities to their specific needs.

-In the wide bow, cushions for seats and a filler for the notch between provide plenty of room for stretching out.
+In the wide bow, cushions for seats and a filler can be placed for the notch between provide plenty of room for stretching out.
 The extra-wide foot well provides room for people to sit around a table if one is used.

 The squared-off, nearly vertical hull sides forward provide wide seating and expansive storage above the waterline in the bow, while the deep-V forefoot adds yet another deep locker below the waterline on the centerline of the boat.